serverlessworkflow/specification/specification.md

 #### Transitions

 Serverless workflow states can have one or more incoming and outgoing transitions (from/to other states).
-Each state has a "transition" definition that is used to determines which state to transition to next.
+Each state can define a `transition` definition that is used to determine which state to transition to next.

 To define a transition, set the `nextState` property in your transition definitions.

-Implementers can choose to use the states "name" string property for determining the transition; however, we realize that in most cases this is not an optimal solution that can lead to ambiguity.
+Implementers can choose to use the states `name` property for determining the transition; however, we realize that in most cases this is not an optimal solution that can lead to ambiguity.
 This is why each state also include an "id" property.
 Implementers can choose their own id generation strategy to populate the `id` property